-We plan to develop and construct additional trade centers, supporting commercial office buildings, hotels, warehouses and residential facilities on the remaining area of Phase I of China Northeast Logistics City-Tieling, which will be approximately 1.5 million square meters.
-We expect to complete Phase I construction by 2019.
+We plan to develop and construct additional trade centers, supporting commercial office buildings, hotels, warehouses and residential facilities on the remaining area of China Northeast Logistics City-Tieling, which will be approximately 3.6 million square meters.
+We expect to complete construction by 2024.
+We have already obtained land use rights certificates for an area of approximately 2.3 million square meters.